Brian Horton

 Horton was installed as player-manager at Hull City in June 1984 and led the club to promotion out of the Third Division in 1984–85.
 He was sacked in April 1988 and was appointed as Oxford United's assistant manager the following month.
-He succeeded Mark Lawrenson as Oxford manager in October of that year and managed to keep the club in the Second Division for five seasons despite a financial crisis caused by the death of owner Robert Maxwell.
+He succeeded Mark Lawrenson as Oxford manager in October of that year.
+He managed to keep the club in the Second Division for five seasons despite a financial crisis caused by the death of owner Robert Maxwell.
 Horton was the surprise appointment as Manchester City manager in August 1993 and kept the club competitive in the Premier League before being dismissed by new club chairman Francis Lee in May 1995.
-He took charge at Huddersfield Town the following month, but was sacked with the club bottom of the Second Division in October 1997.
-He returned to former club Brighton & Hove Albion as manager in February 1998, who were struggling near the foot of the Third Division and forced to play home games at Priestfield Stadium in Gillingham.
-He moved on to another former club, Port Vale, in January 1999.
-Vale were relegated out of the First Division in 2000, though Horton won his first trophy in management as they secured the Football League Trophy in 2001.
-He resigned in February 2004, following a change in ownership.
+He took charge at Huddersfield Town the following month but was sacked with the club bottom of the Second Division in October 1997.
+He returned to his former club Brighton & Hove Albion as manager in February 1998, who were struggling near the foot of the Third Division and forced to play home games at Priestfield Stadium in Gillingham.
+He moved to another former club, Port Vale, in January 1999.
+Vale were relegated out of the First Division in 2000.
+However, Horton won his first trophy in management as they secured the Football League Trophy in 2001.
+He resigned in February 2004 following a change in ownership.

 He took charge at Macclesfield Town in April 2004, steering the club away from the Third Division relegation zone.
 He spent two full seasons in charge before being sacked in October 2006.
 Having spent some time out of the game, he returned to Hull City as Phil Brown's assistant manager in May 2007.
 The club were promoted to the Premier League, though the two were sacked in March 2010.
-He spent 2011 as Phil Brown's assistant at Preston North End and then returned to management with Macclesfield Town in March 2012, though was unable to prevent the club being relegated out of the Football League.
+He spent 2011 as Phil Brown's assistant at Preston North End and then returned to management with Macclesfield Town in March 2012, though he was unable to prevent the club from being relegated from the Football League.
 He joined Doncaster Rovers as Paul Dickov's assistant in June 2013, before he was appointed as football coordinator at Southend United by Phil Brown in August 2015.
 He later assisted Phil Brown at Swindon Town for two months, leaving the club in May 2018.
 He has been married twice and has twins.